How Much Grass Seed Do I Need Per Square Foot?

 Calculating Seed Quantity

-Now that you have the total area of your lawn, you can calculate the amount of grass seed needed.
+With your total lawn area established, you can now calculate the required grass seed amount.
 Follow these steps:

-1. Identify Your Grass Type: Determine whether you are planting a cool-season or warm-season grass and the specific variety.
+1. Identify Your Grass Type: Determine if you are planting a cool-season or warm-season grass, along with the specific variety.

-2. Check Seed Rates: Refer to the recommended seeding rate on the seed packaging.
-This information is usually given in pounds per 1,000 square feet.
+2. Check Seed Rates: Refer to the recommended seeding rate on the seed packaging, usually expressed in pounds per 1,000 square feet.

-3. Calculate the seed Needed.
-Use the formula:
+3. Calculate the Seed Needed: Use this formula:

 • Seed Needed (lbs) = (Lawn Area (sq ft) / 1,000) * Recommended Seeding Rate (lbs)